 - San Cristobal – Colonial Delights & Spanish Immersion March 10, 2012March, 2012 – San Cristóbal is a bustling and pretty colonial town where we took a week of intensive Spanish classes in hopes of conversing better…

 - Palenque – Ancient Mayan Ruins and Terror in the Jungle!
 March 20, 2012A beautiful all-day bus ride delivered us to the exotic ancient Mayan ruins of Palenque where we got spooked in the jungle!

-- Agua Azul & Misol-Ha – Waterfall Adventures March 30, 2012Special Biosphere Reserve Agua Azul Waterfall is a fabulous cascade of turquoise, while Misol-Ha is a tall thin spray!
+- Agua Azul & Misol-Ha – Waterfall Adventures in Mexico March 30, 2012Special Biosphere Reserve Agua Azul Waterfall is a fabulous cascade of turquoise, while Misol-Ha is a tall thin spray!

 - Yaxchilan and Bonampak – Haunting Ruins in the Jungle April 8, 2012March, 2012 – We visited the Mayan ruins of Yaxchilán & Bonampak, an all-day adventure highlighted by wandering through these awe-inspiring ruins…

 - Marina Chiapas in Puerto Madero (Puerto Chiapas) Mexico – Sailing near Guatemala November 2, 2012October, 2012 – We kept our sailboat in Marina Chiapas for the summer and returned to find it ready for daysailing, fishing and relaxing.